|Country:||New Zealand (NZ)|

 Purchase Wai-iti Hops

-Consisting of notable varieties Hallertauer Mittelfruh as a 1/3 parent and Liberty as its grandparent.
+Wai-iti has a lineage consisting of notable varieties Hallertauer Mittelfruh as a 1/3 parent and Liberty as its grandparent.
+It was released to the public in 2011.

 Flavor & Aroma Profile of Wai-iti Hops